kymlu/eating-memories/src/pages/posts/custard-moon-cakes.md

 Add the **dry ingredients** and combine.

-Put the mixture onto a double boiler and mix in the **butter** until melted.
+Put the mixture onto a double boiler.
+Add **butter** and mix until melted.
 > To make a double boiler:
 >
-> Add some water (not too much) to the pot and heat on high.
-Put the metal bowl on top of the pot.
+> Add some water (don't need too much) to the pot and heat on high.
+Put the metal bowl containing the mixture on top of the pot.

-Strain through a sieve into a saucepan and heat on medium, constantly stirring and folding until it becomes a thick paste.
+Strain mixture through a sieve into a saucepan and heat on medium, constantly stirring and folding until it becomes a thick paste.
 Can turn off the heat towards the end.

 Let cool before using.